liucxi04/luwu1.0/README.md

 ```

 ## Note
-The server system is Ubuntu 20.04, using Ubuntu 22.04's default configuration can be a bit problematic.
+the server system is Ubuntu 20.04, using Ubuntu 22.04's default configuration can be a bit problematic.

 autobuild.sh should use bash, you can use `sudo dpkg-reconfigure dash` change from dash to bash.
 ## Author